Oklahoma Ice Storm HVAC Prep | Before, During & After

 2

-Check the circuit breakera tripped breaker is the most common “no heat” call.
+Go over the circuit breakera tripped breaker is the most common “no heat” call.
 Reset it once.
-If it trips again, call a technician, don’t keep resetting.
+If it trips again, call a technician, don’t hold resetting.

 3